 - Excessive hair growth on the face, stomach etc. and acne (due to increased testosterone)

-- Loss of hair on head
+- Loss of hair on the head

-- Reduced fertility (difficult to become pregnant)
+- Reduced fertility (difficult in becoming pregnant)

 - Mood changes – including anxiety and depression